dimkinv/node-workshop/README.md

 ## Overview
 In this workshop you need to create a webserver using node.js technologies.
-This web server should pull quotes form different sources and provide a single api endpoint with filtering avilities and should also support paging.
+This web server should pull quotes form different sources and provide a single api endpoint with filtering by source abilities and should also support paging.

 3 sources are available
 * json source